Updated on June 2023 by Sharon Lewis.

 4. Amazon (AMZN)

-The Fourth largest company in the US is Amazon.
-When it was founded by Jeff Bezos in 1994 Amazon was an online marketplace solely for books.
-In the years since the business has expanded significantly in not just size, but crucially the diversity of products it provides.
-In the present day it is a global leader in e-commerce, with its online marketplace providing a range of products from electronics to apparel and even food and furniture, mostly supplied by other merchants.
+The fourth largest company by market cap in the US is Amazon.
+When it was founded by Jeff Bezos in 1994, Amazon was an online marketplace solely for books.
+In the years since, the business has expanded significantly in not just size but also the diversity of products it provides.
+Today, it is a global leader in e-commerce, with its online marketplace providing a range of products from electronics to apparel and even food and furniture, mostly supplied by third-party merchants.

-Recently, Amazon has expanded further to be a major player in cloud computing, providing online services to many consumers, such as its streaming and music subscription services and is even investing into artificial intelligence.
-Amazon has undoubtably changed how consumers go about making purchases and is now the largest retailer in the world outside of China.
+Amazon has undoubtedly changed how consumers go about making purchases and is now the largest retailer in the world outside of China.
+Recently, the company has expanded further to be a major player in cloud computing, providing online services to many consumers, such as its streaming and music subscription services, and is even investing in artificial intelligence.

 Amazon’s headquarters is based in Seattle, Washington, with CEO Andy Jassy leading the company since he took over the role from founder Bezos in 2021.

 NVIDIA is a leader in the world of graphics processing units (GPUs), powering industries ranging from gaming to artificial intelligence.
 The company is at the forefront of visual interfaces, data processing and deep learning frameworks that drive advancements in machine learning and AI.